 A driver disregarded a stop sign or a stop light in 18,200 car accidents in 2013.
 In 3,542 cases, this resulted in serious injuries to the negligent driver or another occupant or individual.

 There were 14,967 cases where an individual was under the influence of alcohol at the time of a car accident.
 In 3,131 cases, an individual was under the influence of drugs.

 Road rage is a problem for some drivers in Dallas.
 In 2013, road rage contributed to 1,069 accidents in Texas, according to the Texas Department of Transportation.
 This has been a problem in Dallas in the last several years, as illustrated by a 2012 article in the Dallas Morning News.
 There were five fatal road rage accidents in the five years prior to the article.

 If injured in an accident caused by any of these negligent actions, you may be eligible for compensation that includes medical expenses, lost income, and pain and suffering.
-Call 214-526-7900 to discuss filing your claim with a car accident lawyer at Reyes, Browne, Reilley.
+Call 214-526-7900 to speak with a trial-ready Dallas car accident attorney to discuss filing your claim.
 You can also fill out our online contact form.